Hiroyuki Kanno (jurist)

-Hiroyuki Kanno (born July 3, 1952), is a Japanese jurist who has served as an associate Justice of the Supreme Court of Japan since 2016.
+Hiroyuki Kanno (born July 3, 1952) is a Japanese jurist who served as an associate Justice of the Supreme Court of Japan from 2016 to 2022.

-Education and Career
+Education and career

-Kanno was born on July 3, 1952 in Japan.
+Kanno was born on July 3, 1952, in Japan.
 He attended Tohoku University and graduated with a degree in law in 1978.
 That year, he was appointed as a legal apprentice.
 In 1980, Kanno joined the Family Court of the Tokyo District Court as a judge.
 Starting in 1990, Kanno served as a justice in many different Japanese courts.
 These include: